Distribution Help and User Guide

 Warehouse for failed inspected items: If items fail inspection they are put to this warehouse.

 Bin for failed inspected items: If items fail inspection they are put to this bin.

 This screen allows you to update existing sales and purchase orders to use the new fulfilment methods in Distribution.
 You can click the Run button to apply the switch to all live and on hold orders, or alternatively specify individual sales or purchase order numbers and click the relevant run button next to the order number field.

-An enable string, provided by the Sicon Customer Services team, must be entered via the screen below.
+An enable string, provided by the Sicon Customer Services team, can be entered via the screen below.
 Alternatively, if online enable string is activated this should be done automatically.